 Radiation Health and Safety Advisory Council

-The minutes of past meetings are published on ARPANSA’s website at www.arpansa.gov.au/rhsac.
-The next meeting is scheduled for 1-2 August 2019 in Sydney.
+The minutes of past meetings are on ARPANSA’s website at www.arpansa.gov.au/rhsac.
+The next meeting is scheduled for 27-28 July 2020 in Melbourne.

 Radiation Health Committee

 The Radiation Health Committee (RHC) met on 4-5 March 2020 in Sydney.
 The committee discussed various issues related to national uniformity and RHC projects.

 The RHC agreed to continue engagement with the Australian Dental Association and seek their views on issues related to dental radiography.
 The updated RHC Statement on Safe Handling of Deceased Persons Recently Treated with Radioactive Material was approved by the Committee.
 This Statement sets out the information to assist in achieving the levels of protection specified in the Code for Radiation Protection in Medical Exposure (2019), RPS C-5, which contains the requirements that govern radiation protection in radiotherapy and nuclear medicine.

 The RHC approved a Statement on the Ethical Review for Multi-centre Trials related to application of the ‘Code of Practice for the Exposure of Humans to Ionising Radiation for Research Purposes’.
 A revised Guide for Classification of Radioactive Waste (RPS G-4) incorporating stakeholders’ comments, and stakeholder analysis for the national source register were also approved.
 Further information can be found in the meeting minutes on ARPANSA’s website at www.arpansa.gov.au/rhc.

 The next RHC meeting is scheduled to take place in Sydney on 22 and 23 July 2020.